sankhaMukherjee/financeMacroFactors/Readme.md

 ### Package Installation

 This is the repository is meant to be used for installing the financeMacroFactors package.
-A wheel dstribution of this package is present in the [`dist`](../master/dist) folder and may be installed within your virtual enviroonment.
-Just download this directly into your folder and install like any other pip package as:
+A wheel dstribution of this package is present in the `dist` folder and may be installed within your virtual enviroonment.

 `pip3 install financeMacroFactors-<version>-py3-none-any.whl`

+Note that the `dist` folder is not included within this repo because the package might become excessively large.
+You will need do clone the repository and build the package yourself on your system.

-Git alternatively allows you to install packages directly from Github.
-Consider doing the following:
+Alternatively, since git allows you to install packages directly from Github.
+Consider doing the following within your virtual environment:

 `pip3 install git+https://github.com/sankhaMukherjee/financeMacroFactors.git`

-This has been built upon a Unix system.
-If you use this for other systems, you may wish to consider building this library from source.

 ### Package Building